Wealthronic · Independent personal-finance journalism

 The narrow case where it works

-There is one case where I think BNPL is a defensible tool, and it is narrow.
+There is one case where BNPL is a defensible tool, and it is narrow.
 You have already decided to buy something.
 You have the money in cash.
 You are using BNPL purely to keep your monthly cash flow smoother — splitting a $1,000 expense across two pay cycles, for example, even though you could have paid up front.
 You will pay on time, because you have the money.

 What to use instead